PlaidWeb/publ-site/content/faq.md

 think that someone might make something that is "Publ-ish."

 (I *may* have had that pun in mind when I chose the name...)

+### Why Markdown and not reStructuredText?

+I haven't yet investigated what it will take to support RST.
+It is certainly within the realm of possibility, although at a glance I am not sure its concept of image handling quite fits in with Publ's design.

+### What about AsciiDoc?

+It is also on my radar, but like reStructuredText I haven't investigated its suitability for use in Publ.

 ## Performance